 2.6 No Competition

 Not many shops have a 5-Axis CNC machine.
 Having one setup will lift you a step higher above your competitors in production services.
 You can give your customers something your competitors cannot offer.
-You should try out this type of machine setups and enjoy the benefits that they bring what it refers to production solutions, efficiency and products' quality.
+You should try out this type of machine setup and enjoy the benefits that they bring what it refers to production solutions, efficiency, and products quality.

 3. Cons of 5-Axis Machining

 Obviously, people have realized the advantages and importance of 5-axis CNC technology in the manufacturing and production industry.
 Once people encounter complicated setbacks in designing and manufacturing complex surfaces, they will turn to 5-axis machining technology.
 The main technical requirements for CNC machines are multi-axis, high speed, good rigidity, and high power; the demand for coordinate numbers is mainly based on three to five axes.
 However, in the machining industry, the use of 5-axis machining to do some jobs is not as extensive as we think, for the following reasons:

 On one hand, the cost of purchasing 5-axis machines and the software needed is high, which is much higher than the cost of the ordinary three-axis machining center.
 On the other hand, the maintenance of the machine itself is more difficult than the general machines.
 These aspects also directly lead to the cost of 5-axis machined parts will be much higher than ordinary 3-axis machining.